victorrenop/meli-challenge/README.md

 Welcome to Meli Challenge!

 The documentation on the API functionality, developing process and how to run is located at the `docs/` folder.
 To generate and read it, follow the last step at the [Useful Commands](#useful-commands) section.
-In this page you will find the challenge definition and basic commands on how to setup de environment.
+In this page you will find the basic commands on how to setup de environment.

 ## Table of Contents